cs3org/OCM-API/IETF-OCM.md

   Message Signatures.
 The URL is discovered from this field; it is not a fixed path in the OCM API.
   Implementations that advertise the `"http-sig"` capability MUST provide this URL as well, and it MUST use https.
+As with the Discovery Process, implementations MAY fallback to HTTP instead of HTTPS in testing setups.
   Example: `"https://cloud.example.org/ocm/jwks"`.
 * OPTIONAL: tokenEndPoint (string) - URL of the token endpoint hosted by this OCM Server.
 When this OCM Server acts as Sending Server, the